hastearcade/haste-sdk/README.md

 1. Authentication
 2. Leaderboard management
-3. Payouts to the leaderboard
+3. Payouts to the leaderboard and game developers
 4. Play & Score submission

 #### Initialize Haste